-This book, Landscape Infrastructure, drew substantial inspiration from a symposium held at the University of Toronto in 2008, called "Landscape Infrastructures- Emerging Practices, Paradigms and Technologies Reshaping the Contemporary Urban Landscape," in which academics, writers, and practitioners shared their views on this topic and its potential to heighten the polemics of landscape.
-The symposium posited that landscape infrastructure repositions landscape as a complex, instrumental system of essential services, resources, and processes that underpins contemporary urban economies and acts as a kind of performative hybrid infrastructure that is as much about culture as about engineering.
-The symposium participants overwhelmingly argued that a fresh point of view is needed to plan and manage cities with outdated infrastructure and that a focus on infrastructure is the key to a more vibrant and functional 21st-century city.
+This book, Landscape Infrastructure: Case Studies by SWA, now in its updated and revised second edition, includes an essay by Pierre Bélanger as well as updated case study diagrams and photos of recently completed work.
+The content within this book continues to draw substantial inspiration from conferences, symposia, and university research studios of the past ten years that argue for a unique kind of landscape that can reposition itself as a complex, instrumental system of essential services, resources, and processes.
+This kind of landscape underpins contemporary urban economies and acts as a performative hybrid infrastructure whose results are as much about culture as they are about engineering.
+Findings overwhelmingly indicate that a fresh point of view is needed to plan and manage cities with outdated infrastructure and that a focus on infrastructure is the key to a more vibrant and functional 21st-century city.
 The City of Chicago's Green Alley Program of 2007, for example, seeks to transform an unprecedented 3,057 kilometers of poorly drained public alleyway infrastructure into 14.16 square kilometers of permeable surface area to reduce flooding and heat-island effect, while maintaining access for service vehicles and creating a viable medium for plants.
-What is compelling about this approach to repurposing infrastructure is the potential for a simple landscape gesture (porous paving) to simultaneously yield ecological benefits such as ground water recharge, phytoremediation, habitat creation, and a contiguous recreation framework for people.
+What is compelling about this example of repurposing infrastructure is how a simple material like porous paving can yield substantial ecological benefits such as groundwater recharge, support phytoremediation and habitat creation efforts, and simultaneously result in a contiguous recreation framework for people.

 The Infrastructure Research Initiative at SWA (I.R.I.S) was created by Ying-Yu Hung and myself as a testing ground for engaging and redefining infrastructure in the context of future growth in our cities and towns.
 This book seeks to position the future of infrastructure as an integrated alternative for improving mass transit, enhancing public accessibility and ecological performance, while remaining economically sound.
 Further objectives of the book are to merge relevant topics in hydrology, natural systems, density, transit, pollution, and public health with infrastructure and program.
-A series of critical essays will explore the potential of landscape infrastructure as a means to further dialogue.
-Case studies collected by I.R.I.s represent the work of various swA studios and are offered, not as a definitive collection, but rather as a broad outline positing a set of principles and strategies with which to explore the potential of this topic and the various contexts that can nurture further investigation, research, and analysis.
+A series of critical essays explore the potential of landscape infrastructure as a means to debate, discuss, and dialogue.
+Case studies collected by I.R.I.S represent the work of various SWA studios and are offered, not as a definitive collection, but rather as a broad outline positing a set of principles and strategies with which to explore the potential of this topic and the various contexts that can nurture further investigation, research, and analysis.
 As an integral part of our daily regimen, infrastructure must be reimagined for the advancement of our culture, ourselves, nature, and the lifestyles we hope to sustain now and in the future.